yusufnasserdev/yusufnasserdev/README.md

 ## Hi there 👋, I'm Yusuf Nasser

 <div align="center">
 I'm Yusuf from Egypt, and I do Android Development.
 I really enjoy coding and problem solving.
 C++ was my first programming language so I love doing work with it as well.
-I also have a keen interest in Machine Learning and Artificial Intelligence.
+I also have a keen interest in Machine Learning and Business Intelligence.
 </div>

 ## Connect with me: